GNtem2/Metaanalysis/README.md

 Forest plot of Negative LR of HINT for peripheral vertigo
 ![here](./Vertigo/LRneg_hint.png)

+## Perfusion imaging

+Perfusion imaging is now used for assessment and planning therapy of patients with acute ischemic stroke.
+However, it's not clear what the optimal setting should be.
+For example, earlier studies have used Tmax of 2 seconds while later studies have used 6 seconds.

 ## Clinical-Trials

 ### Combining data from RCT and observational studies